Louis-Marie Baudouin

-Louis-Marie Baudouin (2 August 1765 - 12 February 1835) was a French Roman Catholic priest who was the founder of the "Sons of Mary Immaculate" and also the "Ursulines of Jesus".
-Pope Benedict XVI proclaimed him to be Venerable on 20 December 2012.
+Louis-Marie Baudouin (2 August 1765 - 12 February 1835) was a French Roman Catholic priest who was the founder of the Sons of Mary Immaculate and the Ursulines of Jesus.
+Pope Benedict XVI proclaimed him as venerable on 20 December 2012.

 Life

 Louis-Marie Baudouin was born in Montaigu, Vendée on 2 August 1765, the last of eight children.
 His father, a gardener at the Château de Montaigu, died when Louis-Marie was about two years old.
 As a boy, he became a chorister in the collegiate church of St. Maurice.
 The canons undertook the expense of his education with a teacher in the town.
 When his mother died in 1780, he was looked after by his eldest sister Marie.
-He then went ot live with his eldest brother, Pierre Martin, curate of Chantonnay.
+He then went to live with his eldest brother, Pierre Martin, curate of Chantonnay.
 When Pierre Martin was made Curé of Angles in 1782, his younger brother accompanied him.
 That October Louis-Marie entered the Seminary of Luçon.

 He was ordained as a Catholic priest at Saint-Malo on 19 September 1789.
 He was assigned as curate to his brother, now Curé of Luçon.
 Besides preaching, he tended the sick at the hospital.